Warenga/Day_1/README.md

 ## OOP concepts included:
 1. Inheritance
-	- PartTime, FullTime and Casual inherite from Employee
+	- PartTime, FullTime and Casual inherit from Employee
 2. Polymorphism
 	- The abstract method 'job_type' is included.
 Only the subclasses can call 'job_type'
 3. Encapsulation
 	- The pay attribute in Employee is set to private.
-Can only be accessed by running object._Employee__.pay.
+Can only be accessed by running <strong>object._Employee__.pay'</strong>.

 ## The repo contains various unittests that the application pass.